primesearch/cofact/README.md

 -c _filename_  |--check-proof         | Check a VDF proof by computing the Fermat-PRP/Suyama $A$ residue for direct comparison.
 (This will be impractically lengthy for large exponents; most often you will want to use `-u` or `--use-proof` below.)
 -d             |--debug               | Print debug information.
 -e             |--do-not-verify       | Exclude a proof from being validated when printing reports for Mersenne cofactor tests.
 (Large proofs may take several hours to verify.)
--g _iterations_|--Gerbicz             | Change the interval for error checking (the default is 1 million).
-The minimum value allowed is 10,000 iterations. `cofact` will select the closest square number below or equal to the _number_ chosen.
+-g _iterations_|--Gerbicz             | Change the interval between error checking; the default is 1 million iterations with 0.1% overhead.
+The minimum value allowed is 10,000 iterations, which will be selected if fewer tan 1 million iterations are required.
+If another value is chosen using `-g`, then `cofact` will select the closest square number equal to or greater than the _iterations_ chosen.
 -h             |--help                | Print basic help (`-hv` and `-h -sv` are increasingly verbose).
 -i             |--interim-residues    | Print interim residues at various points (also see `-p` below).
 -j             |--report-json         | Print a `JSON` report string for a Mersenne cofactor test, to allow submission of cofactor results.
 PrimeNet user and computer names may be entered into the string (see `-w` and `-q`).
 If a proof file is used, it will be verified to ensure the final residue can be correctly generated from the file.
 Verification takes a fraction of time compared with the original computation.